shower/shower/packages/shower/README.md

 2. Install dependencies `npm install` and start a local server `npm start`.
 3. Start editing your slides with live-reload.

-Once you’re done you can build a clean copy of your slides:
+Once you're done you can build a clean copy of your slides:

 ```sh
 npm run bundle
 ```

-You’ll find your presentation in `bundled` folder.
+You'll find your presentation in `bundled` folder.
 You can also run `npm run archive` to get the same files in `presentation.zip`.

 Publish your presentation online by running: